 PDF Version of Indoor Air Quality Policy

-Symptoms arising from poor indoor air quality often mimic those symptoms commonly associated with a cold, flu or allergies.
+Symptoms arising from poor indoor air quality may mimic symptoms commonly associated with a cold, flu or allergies.
 These symptoms may include upper respiratory irritation, congestion, headaches, nausea, fatigue and itchy or watery eyes.
-Through our indoor air quality program of occupant interviews, building inspection and air quality testing, Environmental Health and Safety is often able to determine the cause of indoor air quality problems and provide recommendations for remedial actions.
+Using occupant interviews, building inspection and air quality testing, Occupational Safety Unit personnel may be able to determine the cause of indoor air quality problems and provide recommendations for remedial actions.

-- To prevent illness and adverse health symptoms associated with poor indoor air quality
+- Prevention of illness and adverse health symptoms associated with poor indoor air quality

-- To respond to indoor quality complaints effectively and to make recommendations for improvement;
+- Effectively responding to indoor quality complaints and making recommendations for improvement

-- To maintain indoor air quality within acceptable levels according to consensus guidelines.
+- Maintaining indoor air quality within acceptable levels established by consensus guidelines

-Building Material Contamination: Building components treated with a variety of chemicals and preservatives are common sources of indoor air quality problems.
-Glues and adhesives from new carpeting, and formaldehyde from new particleboard and upholstery may off gas and become sources of contamination.
+- Building Material Contamination: Building components treated with a variety of chemicals and preservatives are common sources of indoor air quality problems.
+Glues and adhesives from new carpet and formaldehyde from new particleboard and upholstery may off-gas and become sources of contamination.

-Carbon Dioxide: Carbon dioxide (CO2), a major product of human respiration, is used as an indicator to evaluate the performance of ventilation systems.
-Ordinary outside air in urban areas normally contain about 350 to 500 parts per million (ppm).
+- Carbon Dioxide: Carbon dioxide (CO2) is a major product of human respiration and is used as an indicator to evaluate the performance of ventilation systems.
+Outdoor ambient air in urban areas normally contain about 350 to 500 parts per million (ppm) CO2.
 ASHRAE standard 62-1989 (Ventilation for Acceptable Indoor Air Quality) recommends that CO2 levels be maintained below 1,000 ppm.